17 Tactics to Create Engaging & SEO-Friendly Content

 Put SEO out of your mind.
 Focus on creating the content itself.

 Mentally make a note of the related keywords, and most importantly the theme of your title, but clear your mind of any thoughts of SEO.
-Just focus on the writing for now.

 6. Now Write

-Began writing the first draft with one mission: explain the topic to your readers in simplest form.
+Begin writing the first draft with one mission: to explain the topic to your readers in the simplest form.

 The quickest way to achieve simplicity and organization (which is explained below) is to begin with a simple outline.

-Draft the most important thoughts and create your subheads (if using numbers, don’t insert them yet – #6 above was once #9).
-All thoughts will likely change, but for now just get the main ideas down that support the overall title.
+Draft the most important thoughts and create your subheadings (if using numbers, don’t insert them yet).
+All thoughts will likely change, but for now, just get the main ideas down that support the overall title.

-The ideas may start slow, but once the mood sets in – which occurs quicker when you practice this technique often – words will flow.
+The ideas may start slow, but once the mood sets in (which occurs quicker when you practice this technique) words will flow.

-Don’t worry about sloppiness or correcting facts; let the mind go, and brainstorm on the screen or by handwriting with a non-stop flow (I’d say stream of consciousness, but that’s also cliche for literature types.
-Plus, we want short paragraphs that will help us in the revising phases).
+Don’t worry about sloppiness or correcting facts.
+Let the mind go and brainstorm on the screen or by handwriting with a non-stop flow.
+(I’d say stream of consciousness, but we want short paragraphs that will help us in the revising phases.)

-Handwriting may sound like some archaic process, but for some, this process just works.
-It works for me with certain articles like this, which was outlined in a tub while taking a break from client work.
+Handwriting may sound like some archaic process but for some, this process just works.

+It works for me with certain articles like this, which are outlined in a tub while taking a break from client work.

-Remember – even in the first-draft phase — don’t write thick paragraphs.
+Remember, even in the first-draft phase, try to avoid writing in long, dense paragraphs.

 This will help save time in future revisions, and with practice will help press the ideas of short paragraphs and white space between words.

-(Again – we’re writing for a smooth transition of ideas to the reader.
-The easier we make it, the faster these transitions will happen.)
+Again, we’re writing for a smooth transition of ideas to the reader.
+The easier we make it, the faster these transitions will happen.

 I’m not saying there’s anything wrong with delaying the entire process of writing.
 I sometimes wait until moments before the deadline to begin a project.

-But it isn’t writer’s block; rather, it’s a personal process to force creativity.
-This happens for only certain writings.
+It isn’t writer’s block; rather, it’s a personal process to force creativity.

 But when I sit down to write every day for multiple clients, I never suffer from writer’s block.

 If ideas won’t begin, simply start by writing words.
 Just the physical process of writing can get the mind flowing.